 In a couple of batches, add the dry ingredients to the wet until things are just combined.
 Scrape down the sides of the bowl as necessary.
 Stir in the chocolate chips and chopped pretzels.

-Using a cookie scoop (or two spoons), drop cookie dough in ~2 tbs-sized balls onto the prepared cookie sheets, about 2 inches apart.
+Using a cookie scoop, drop cookie dough in ~2 tbs-sized balls onto the prepared cookie sheets, about 2 inches apart.
 Gently press a small pretzel twist onto the top of each cookie and sprinkle with a bit of sea salt.

 Bake 10-12 minutes, or until the edges are lightly golden brown.
 Allow the cookies to cool on the baking sheets for 5 minutes before removing them to a wire rack to finish cooling completely.